sfrancavilla/archade/README.md

     git clone https://github.com/sfrancavilla/archade.git
     cd archade
     ```
-    *Replace `https://github.com/sfrancavilla/archade.git` with the actual URL of your repository.*

 2.  **Make the Script Executable**

     You'll need to grant execute permissions to the main installation script.